Sub-agents

 Advanced Configuration

-Use different execution methods for specialized subagents:
+Use different execution methods for sub-agents:

 import { createSubagent } from "@voltagent/core";